 Many theatres may no longer require that audience members provide proof of vaccination.
 Please consult the show website or point of purchase for information about proof of vaccination requirements for your show.

-For A Strange Loop, American Buffalo, Chicago, Come From Away, Company, Dear Evan Hansen, for colored girls, Girl From the North Country, Hangmen, KPOP, Macbeth, The Minutes, Mrs. Doubtfire, Paradise Square, The Phantom of the Opera, POTUS, Some Like It Hot, Take Me Out, Topdog/Underdog, and Walking With Ghosts, please visit The Shubert Organization for more information.
+For A Strange Loop, Almost Famous, Chicago, Come From Away, Company, Dear Evan Hansen, Kimberly Akimbo, KPOP, The Kite Runner, Leopoldstadt, The Minutes, Paradise Square, The Phantom of the Opera, POTUS, Some Like It Hot, Take Me Out, Topdog/Underdog, and Walking With Ghosts, please visit The Shubert Organization for more information.

-For Beetlejuice, Hamilton, The Lion King, MJ The Musical, Mr. Saturday Night, Six, Tina - The Tina Turner Musical, Wicked please visit Broadway Direct for more information.
+For Beetlejuice, Hamilton, The Lion King, MJ The Musical, Mr. Saturday Night, Six, Tina - The Tina Turner Musical, and Wicked please visit Broadway Direct for more information.

 For Aladdin, please visit Disney on Broadway for more information.

 For Harry Potter and the Cursed Child please visit The Lyric Theatre for more information.

-For Plaza Suite, please visit The Hudson Theatre for more information.
+For Death of a Salesman, please visit The Hudson Theatre for more information.

 If vaccinations are required at your theater, this means: